bcdev/nc2zarr/README.md

   [--append] overwrites /output/append

 Options:
   -c, --config CONFIG_FILE   Configuration file (YAML).
 Multiple may be given.
   -o, --output OUTPUT_PATH   Output name.
 Defaults to "out.zarr".
-  -d, --concat-dim DIM      Dimension for concatenation.
+  -d, --concat-dim DIM_NAME  Dimension for concatenation.
 Defaults to "time".
   -m, --multi-file           Open multiple input files as one block.
 Works for
                              NetCDF files only.
 Use --concat-dim to specify the dimension for concatenation.
   -w, --overwrite            Overwrite existing OUTPUT_PATH.
 If OUTPUT_PATH
                              does not exist, the option has no effect.
 Cannot be used with --append.
   -a, --append               Append inputs to existing OUTPUT_PATH.
 If
                              OUTPUT_PATH does not exist, the option has no effect.
 Cannot be used with --overwrite.
   --decode-cf                Decode variables according to CF conventions.
                              Caution: array data may be converted to floating point type if a "_FillValue" attribute is present.
   -d, --dry-run              Open and process inputs only, omit data writing.
   -v, --verbose              Print more output.
   --version                  Show version number and exit.
   --help                     Show this message and exit.
 ```

 ### Examples